Elizabeth Cabell Jennings ’85, P ’17

 The Society of 1918 is committed to growing women's engagement, leadership and philanthropy and to celebrating and honoring William & Mary women.
 Our vision is for William & Mary women to achieve a level of impact, influence and generosity commensurate with their majority representation in the alumni community.

-Women’s Initiatives Links and News
+Women’s Initiatives Links

 - W&M alumna recognized as Ad Club’s "Industry Legend"